noakawa/ihomes_scraping/README.md

 out_of_scrap.py contain a python code which calls main() and seven other functions

 * access_url(response, url)

 This function send a logging to access an url

 * url_city(city)

-return the url of the specific city
+This function returns the url of the specific city

 * list_url_cities(cities)

-return a list of urls for each city according to the input list of cities
+This function returns a list of urls for each city according to the input list of cities.

 * max_pages(city)

-input the nameof a city to scrap and return the maximum number of pages of link
+This function get as input the name of a city to scrap and return the maximum number of pages of link.

 * pages_to_list(city, no_of_page)

-return a list of links of pages in the website depending on the input number and name of the city
+This function returns a list of links of pages in the website depending on the input number and name of the city.

 * links_to_soup(urls, batches=config.BATCHES)

-will return a list of soup
-objects for each input urls, using grequest and the input batches number
+This function will return a list of soup objects for each input urls, using grequest and the input batches number.

 * get_sub_page(urls, batches=config.BATCHES)

 This function receives the links of all pages and returns a list of all subpages urls.
 Using grequest and the input batches number to open the pages.

 ### Implementation web_scrap.py

-web_scrap.py contain a python code which calls main() and seven other functions
+web_scrap.py contain a python code which calls main(), get the arguments from the users and use 11 other functions to scrap the required data.

 * get_data(city, soup, sub_link, sell_or_rent=False, max_price=False, min_date=False)

-get the subpage urls and return a dictionary with all the data for the list of attributes.
+This function gets the subpage urls and return a dictionary with all the data for the list of attributes.
 If no list_of_attributes given, automatically return all the attributes found.
 If no data are available for a specific attribute the function will describe it as None.

 * price_shekels(price)

-convert every prices in shekel
+This function converts every prices in shekel.

 * get_price(soup, all_data, sub_link)

-returns a dictionary updated with the prices all in shekel
+This function returns a dictionary updated with the prices (all in shekel).

 * get_features(all_data, features, sub_link)

-returns the dictionary updated with the features
+This function returns the dictionary updated with the features.

+* get_type_of_property_en(feature, sub_link)

+This function returns the translation in english of the type of property

+* m2_to_int(feature)

+This function keeps the integers from a string.

 * subset_data(all_data_n, list_of_attributes, sub_link, city)

-returns a dictionary with the specific data asked
+This function returns a dictionary with the specific data asked.

 * valid_date(s)

-raise an error if the format of the input date is not correct
+This function will raise an error if the format of input date is incorrect.

 * print_output(s, p, d, city)

-print the data
+This function print the scraped data.

+* get_args()

+This function returns the arguments from the command line

+* insert_into_db(data)

+This function inserts the data from a dictionary to the database

 In addition, the code will create a file home.log with the logging and stdout.log with the output.